staJD/StajPilot-for-kpp-releases/README.md

   <img height='56' style='border:0px;height:56px;' src='https://storage.ko-fi.com/cdn/kofi6.png?v=6' border='0' alt='Support me on ko-fi.com' />
 </a>

-*Ko-fi has been around since 2011 as a creator support platform — no account needed, just a couple of clicks.*## License This software (including any distributed binaries, the "Software") is licensed under the following terms.
+*Ko-fi has been around since 2011 as a creator support platform — no account needed, just a couple of clicks.

 ## LICENSE
+This software (including any distributed binaries, the "Software") is licensed under the following terms.
 1. **Personal / Non-Commercial Use**
    Personal, non-commercial use — including downloading, installing, and running the Software — is permitted freely without prior permission.
 Connecting the hardware to other devices or